Read Time: 10 minutes

 We can apply that same logic to any hair loss topical – like Rogaine.

-Rogaine’s mechanisms are mysterious, but most experts agree that Rogaine helps boost blood flow to hair follicles.
-However, the amount of blood flow that Rogaine can send to the scalp probably depends on a person’s…
+Rogaine’s mechanisms are mysterious, but most experts agree that Rogaine helps boost blood flow to hair follicles – in addition to modulating prostaglandin activity in epithelial and dermal papillae cell sites.
+However, the magnitude of effect that Rogaine will have probably depends on a person’s…

 - Sensitivity to minoxidil (the active ingredient in Rogaine)